Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 Consider the linear regression model

-where $y \in \mathbb{R}^{n}$ is a response vector, $X\in \mathbb{R}^{n\times p}$ is a matrix of covariate values and $\varepsilon \in \mathbb{R}^{n}$ is a noise vector.
-Whether they are treated as a reasonable model for the data, or as an approximation to an unknown mean function, linear regression models are a ubiquitous tool for data analysis.
-When the number of available covariates $p$ is large, it is often desirable or even necessary, to specify a more succinct model for the data.
-This is commonly done by selecting a subset of the columns of $X$ to serve as predictors for $y$.
+where $y \in \mathbb{R}^{n}$ is a response vector, $\bX\in \mathbb{R}^{n\times p}$ is a matrix of covariate values and $\varepsilon \in \mathbb{R}^{n}$ is a noise vector.
+When the number of available covariates $p$ is large, it is often desirable or even necessary to specify a more succinct model for the data.
+This is commonly done by selecting a subset of the columns of $\bX$ to serve as predictors for $y$.
+Here, we focus on model selection with the lasso \citep{tibshirani1996regression}, which uses an $\ell_1$ penalty to estimate a sparse coefficient vector.

-Model selection in regression is a well studied problem.
-Frequently used methods include exhaustive search based on information criteria such as AIC \citep{akaike1971information} or BIC \citep{schwarz1978estimating}, stepwise regression \citep{hocking1976analysis}, univariate screening \citep{fan2008sure}, and regularization methods that induce sparsity via a variety of penalty functions \citep{hastie2015statistical}.
-The last approach is the focus of this work.
-Specifically, we study model selection with the lasso \citep{tibshirani1996regression}, which uses an $\ell_1$ penalty.